 Millennials are still the darlings of the marketing world, but Generation Z is about to roar onto the scene.
 Born starting in the mid-90s – there are various definitions, ranging from 1993-1997 as a start year – the oldest Gen Z’ers are in their early 20s.
 What does that mean?
 They’re getting ready to graduate college, enter the workforce, buy their first new cars, and – soon – get married, purchase their first homes, welcome their first babies, and celebrate other major life milestones.

 Generation Z represents an opportunity for your bank.
 They are researching where to open their first “adult” checking accounts, credit cards, and other lines of credit.
 In another decade, they will represent one of the largest markets for financial institutions.
 Learn from your experience with Millennials and get a handle on Gen Z – before your competition does.

-Don’t let your digital marketing stay in 2017; leverage these 6 fresh ideas and propel your financial institution into future success.
+Leverage these fresh ideas to propel your financial institution into future success.